hkbakke/rsync-backup/README.md

 including automatic backup verification and email reporting.

 ## Backup overview
-rsync-backup makes use of rsyncs hard linking features to create efficient backups where unchanged files is linked together between backups, minimizing the need for extra storage using versioned backups.
+rsync-backup makes use of rsync's hard linking feature to create efficient backups where unchanged files are linked together between backups, minimizing the need for extra storage when doing versioned backups.
 Rsync only copies changed blocks, so network backups are efficient and fast after the initial backup.

-rsync-backup implements a configurable current, daily, monthly and yearly scheme to reduce the number of kept backups when long retention times are used.
-The storage need is also reduced when using such a scheme compared to rolling backups with no efficient trimming of older backups.
+rsync-backup implements a configurable current, daily, monthly and yearly scheme to reduce the number of backups when long retention times are used.
+The storage requirements are also reduced when using such a scheme compared to rolling backups with no efficient trimming of older backups.

 ## Checksum validation
 rsync-backup grabs the internal checksums rsync is generating when transferring new files to avoid having to calculate the checksums manually.
-It also reuses all checksums for unchanged files from the previous backup so in most cases no additional work is needed for a backup.
+It also reuses all checksums for unchanged files from the previous backup, so in most cases no additional work is needed for a backup.
 It is however smart enough to detect if some files are missing its checksum and manually calculates the checksum for these files.
 This typically happens if a backup is stopped before completion and later resumed.

-The backup checksum file are stored in each backup folder and is generated in a md5sum compatible way, so the folder structure can easily be verified by using md5sum if the backup script is not available or the backup is moved.
+The backup's checksum file is stored in each backup folder and is generated in a md5sum compatible way, so the folder structure can easily be verified with md5sum if the backup script is not available or the backup is moved.

 The current backup is automatically verified within a user defined interval,